d3slect/Cloud-Application-Development/slides/slides.md

 	- Runs on Google infrastructure
 - Integrated with Google services
 	- Management console and Google Accounts authentication
-	- Can be integrated with Google Apps (domain name, ...)
+	- Can be integrated with Google Apps (own domain name, ...)
 	- Access to API of Youtube and other Google services
 - Free / paid option
 	- paid = pre-paid 'credit', works until depleted